motilalmeher/motilalmeher.github.io/_datascience/2021-07-28-Machine_Learning_In_Layman_term.md

   thumbnail: https://images.unsplash.com/photo-1605027990121-cbae9e0642df?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1950&q=80

 ---
-A story, how I explained Machine Learning to my non-technical friend...
+A narrative about how I conveyed the concept of Machine Learning to a friend without a technical background.

 Many times my non-technical friends have shown certain rejection of new technologies, they often say that they are complicated, that they do not understand how they work.
 A few days ago one of my non-technical friend asked me how the TV knew what he liked since it always suggested him to watch programs of his interest, I told him that it was by Machine learning, so he answered what?
 So I set myself the challenge to explain to my non-technical friend how the platform worked.